GFlisch/Arc4u.Cyphertool/README.md

 - -f or --file: path file to encrypt.
 - -o or --output: output file path to store the result.
 Text and file cannot be used together!

+## 3. Installing the tool.

+### Globally.

+dotnet tool install arc4u.encryptor -g --version 1.0.0-preview01

+You have to close and restart your terminal window to be able to run the arc4u.encryptor tool.

+to uninstall => dotnet tool uninstall arc4u.encryptor -g

+### In a specific folder.

+Create a folder where you want to store the encryptor tool!
+For example C:\PRJ\Tools
+If the folder is not yet part of the user environment path then run this in your terminal window: setx path "%path%;C:\PRJ\Tools"

+Close your terminal and then run this command:

+dotnet tool install arc4u.encryptor --tool-path c:\PRJ\Tools --version 1.0.0-preview01

+There is no need to close your terminal because the path is already registered!

+to uninstall => dotnet tool uninstall arc4u.encryptor --tool-path c:\PRJ\Tools